-Targeted therapies may be more effective and less harmful to normal cells than other cancer treatments.
-The most well known targeted therapy is trastuzumab (Herceptin).
-Only people whose cancer has high levels of HER2 (HER2 positive), a protein that makes cancer cells grow, will benefit from having trastuzumab.
+The most widely-used targeted therapy is trastuzumab (Herceptin).
+Only people whose cancer has high levels of HER2 (called HER2 positive) will benefit from having trastuzumab.
+HER2 is a protein that makes cancer cells grow.

-Medullary breast cancer tends to be HER2 negative, meaning that trastuzumab will not be of any benefit.
+Medullary breast cancer is usually HER2 negative.
+If your cancer is found to be HER2 negative, then trastuzumab will not be of any benefit.

 If you have triple negative breast cancer, you may feel concerned that you are not able to have treatments such as trastuzumab or hormone therapy.
-However, people diagnosed with medullary breast cancer generally have a better prognosis (outlook) than people with other types of breast cancer.
+However, people diagnosed with medullary breast cancer generally have a better prognosis (outlook) than people with some other types of triple negative breast cancer.